Contact Us

 IMPORTANT NOTICE - THIS POLICY DOES NOT PROVIDE COVERAGE FOR SICKNESS.

-Aon Insurance Services is the brand name for the brokerage and program administration operations of Affinity Insurance Services, Inc. (TX 13695) (AR 100106022); in CA & MN, AIS Affinity Insurance Agency, Inc. (CA 0795465); in OK, AIS Affinity Insurance Services Inc.; in CA, Aon Affinity Insurance Services, Inc. (CA 0G94493), Aon Direct Insurance Administrators, and Berkely Insurance Agency; and in NY, AIS Affinity Insurance Agency.
-The Plan Agent of the AICPA Insurance Trust, Aon Insurance Services, is not affiliated with Prudential.
+Aon Insurance Services is the brand name for the brokerage and program administration operations of Affinity Insurance Services, Inc., a licensed producer in all states TX 13695); (AR 100106022); in CA & MN, AIS Affinity Insurance Agency, Inc. (CA 0795465); in OK, AIS Affinity Insurance Services Inc.; in CA, Aon Affinity Insurance Services, Inc., (CA), Aon Direct Insurance Administrators and Berkely Insurance Agency and in NY, AIS Affinity Insurance Agency.

-Group Variable Universal Life coverage is issued by The Prudential Insurance Company of America and distributed through Prudential Investment Management Services LLC (“PIMS”).
+Group Variable Universal Life coverages are issued by The Prudential Insurance Company of America and distributed through Prudential Investment Management Services LLC (“PIMS”).
 Both are Prudential Financial companies, Newark, NJ.

-Group Insurance coverage is issued by The Prudential Insurance Company of America, a Prudential Financial company, Newark, NJ.
+Group Insurance coverages are issued by The Prudential Insurance Company of America, a Prudential Financial company, Newark, NJ.
 The Booklet-Certificate contains all details, including any policy exclusions, limitations, and restrictions, which may apply.
-CA COA #1179, NAIC #68241.
-Contract Series: 83500.
+If there is a discrepancy between this document and the Booklet-Certificate/Group Contract issued by The Prudential Insurance Company of America, the Group Contract will govern.
+In Washington, the controlling document is the Certificate, not the Contract.
+Contract Series: 83500

 logo